We're here to make getting your visas easy.

 You must print out all pages that have been uploaded to your The Visa Machine account.
 They are all vital.

-It may not look much, but this is the official Turkmen permission for the person/s named to apply for entry into Turkmenistan and without it, you won't be able to get your visa when once on The Mongol Rally, and you won't be able to enter Turkmenistan.
+It may not look much, but this is the official Turkmen permission for the person/s named to apply for entry into Turkmenistan and without it you won't be able to enter Turkmenistan.
 So please look after it in case you can't print it out again when you're on the road

 Not answered your question?
 Give us a shout.